 This goes way beyond someone handing over their credit card—this is every single interaction you have with a potential or current client, from the minute they hear about your business or first walk into your store or virtual headquarters, to the very last time you connect with them.
 Think through the entire customer journey and write down every touchpoint.
 Then, begin thinking of ways you might be able to infuse the emotion(s) you noted above into those touchpoints and WOW them.

 The foundation of a great brand and business is knowing who you are and what you stand for, both personally and professionally.
-If you haven’t already done so, take some time to dig deep and uncover the cornerstones of your business, like your mission, your vision, and your core values.
+If you haven’t already done so, take some time to dig deep and uncover the cornerstones of your business, like your mission, your vision, and your core brand values.
 Having a firm understanding of these will help you tap into your brand and business at an emotional level, making it far easier (and more authentic!) to connect with your customer on a deeper level as well.

 When you start to think about a brand—your brand—as a holistic concept and not just a name or logo, you’ll be able to create an experience for your customer that’s both emotional and memorable, keeping your business top of mind for years to come.